-By purchasing a Pet Shop Pomeranian or Back yard Breeder who has available Pomeranian puppies, you are supporting someone who has two or more Poms of questionable heritage, who is breeding with the sole intent to profit from their dogs.
+By purchasing one of these pups, you are supporting someone who has two or more Poms of questionable heritage, who is breeding with the sole intent to profit from their dogs.

 Prospective Pomeranian owners should understand the huge difference in the quality between Pom puppies produced by a dedicated SHOW Pom breeder and Pet Shop Pomeranian or Backyard Breeder Poms.

-A registered SHOW breeder will devote many hours planning a litter with dogs that are true to the Pomeranian Breed Standard, have been proven in the show ring and health tested.
+A registered show breeder will devote many hours planning a litter with dogs that are true to the Pomeranian Breed Standard, have been proven in the show ring, and are health tested.
 The objective of SHOW breeders is to contribute to the advancement of the breed by producing Pomeranians who are healthy in mind and body and are close as possible to the Breed Standard.

-These unfortunate little dogs are usually rejected because of behavioural problems, health issues or just the sad fact the dream puppy did not turn out small and cute like the famous Pomeranian Boo .
+These unfortunate little dogs are usually rejected because of behavioral problems, health issues, or just the sad fact the dream puppy did not turn out small and cute like the famous Pomeranian Boo.
 Registered Pomeranians bred by a SHOW breeder are rarely surrendered to an animal shelter.

 Breeders will generally sort litters by quality.
-Companion/pet, a breeding dog and show potential.
+Companion or pet puppy, a breeding dog, and show potential.
 When it comes to “quality,” a show dog is regarded as the highest and a pet as the lowest.
 Despite this, if you purchase from a show breeder your puppy will definitely be high quality.